Ireland Facts For Kids

 George Best, the talented football player who played for Northern Ireland and Manchester United.

-Bono the musician and humanitarian, who is part of global charities, came from Ireland.
+Bono, the musician and humanitarian who plays a significant role in global charities, comes from Ireland.

 Green was not always the colour remembered on St Patrick’s Day.
 Green became a popular colour during the 1798 rebellion when the shamrock became the symbol of the nation.